U.S. allies greet Biden as next president despite Trump refusal to concede

 TRUMP ALLIES, RUSSIA MORE CAUTIOUS

-Some nations with closer ties to Trump were quiet on Saturday night or reluctant to proclaim Biden as president-elect, though Australian Prime Minister Scott Morrison paid thanks to Trump at the end of his congratulations to Biden.
+Nations with closer ties to Trump were quiet on Saturday night or reluctant to proclaim Biden as president-elect.

 Polish President Andrzej Duda congratulated Biden on running “a successful presidential campaign” and said Poland would maintain a high-quality strategic partnership with Washington as “we await the nomination by the Electoral College”.